nextstrain/mpox/README.md

 # nextstrain.org/monkeypox

 This is the [Nextstrain](https://nextstrain.org) build for monkeypox virus.
-This build is currently work-in-progress and is not yet publicly visible.
+Output from this build is visible at [nextstrain.org/monkeypox](https://nextstrain.org/monkeypox).

 ## Usage